A Few More Tang Poems

 Pray only to be long drunk, don’t pray to be sober

-Since ancient times sages have all silenced
+Since ancient times, sages all have silenced

-Only drinkers survive their fame
+Only drinkers perpetuate their fame

 Prince Chen of old held a feast at Ping-Le